Grafton, Massachusetts: History

 The town is named for Charles FitzRoy, 2nd Duke of Grafton, a title created for the illegitimate son of King Charles II of England.
 Ethan Allen ran a gun factory in Grafton in the early 19th century.
 In the 1930s, a movie, Ah, Wilderness!, was filmed in the town.
 The moviemakers built a bandstand on the town common, which has been torn down and rebuilt many times since, making it similar but different.
 Grafton Common has many historic homes, churches and buildings and is considered the most quintessential common in the Blackstone Valley.
 The town is part of the Blackstone River Valley National Heritage Corridor, the oldest industrialized region in the U.S.

 North Grafton is the home of the Wyman Gordon Company.
 In 1955, the United States Air Force installed a 50,000-ton metal forge in North Grafton as part of its Heavy Press Program in a plant operated by Wyman-Gordon.
 It was the largest metal forge, and indeed the largest machine, in the world at the time it was built.
 This forge is used to form strategic metals used in commercial and military aircraft for turbine disks, shafts, and blades, landing struts and other aircraft parts where light weight and extreme strength are needed.
 The entire undercarriage of the Space Shuttles was forged in Grafton of magnesium.

 From 1901 to 1973, North Grafton was home to the Grafton State Hospital.
 Originally an offshoot of the Worcester State Hospital, Grafton State Hospital served as a "farm colony" where chronically insane patients could live and work in somewhat normal surroundings.
 The campus was made up of several clusters of buildings and eventually encompassed 1200 acre in Grafton, Shrewsbury, and Westborough.
 The hospital was closed in 1973, and the campus, including many of the original buildings, was taken over by the Cummings School of Veterinary Medicine (part of Tufts University) and the Grafton Job Corps center.
+The Tupperware company was founded in South Grafton in 1938.

 One hundred ninety acres of the Hassanamessit Woods, believed to contain the remains of the praying village were under agreement for development for more than 100 homes.
 This property has significant cultural importance to the Nipmuc Tribal Nation because it is thought to contain the meetinghouse and the center of the old praying village.
 However, The Trust for Public Land, the town of Grafton, the Grafton Land Trust, the Nipmuc Nation and the state of Massachusetts intervened.
 The Trust for Public Land purchased the property and kept it off the market until 2004, after sufficient funding was procured to permanently protect the property.
 The property also has ecological significance as it is adjacent to 187 acres of Grafton owned land as well as 63 acres owned by the Grafton Land Trust.
 These properties will provide numerous recreational benefits to the public as well as play a role in protecting the water quality of local watersheds.